MaramHasanain/ArMPro/README.md

   * [Citation](#citation)

-## Text Subset
+## Dataset
 This dataset represents the largest one to date for fine-grained propaganda detection.
 It includes **8,000** paragraphs extracted from over **2,800** Arabic news articles, covering a large variety of news domains.

 Example annotated paragraph: